praveendark/JavaScript/README.md

 ## Payment Request API

 The Payment Request API provides a consistent user experience for both merchants and users.
 It is not a new way for paying for things; rather, it's a way for users to select their preferred way of paying for things, and make that information available to a merchant.

+## Touch events
+To provide quality support for touch-based user interfaces, touch events offer the ability to interpret finger (or stylus) activity on touch screens or trackpads.

+The touch events interfaces are relatively low-level APIs that can be used to support application-specific multi-touch interactions such as a two-finger gesture.
+A multi-touch interaction starts when a finger (or stylus) first touches the contact surface.
+Other fingers may subsequently touch the surface and optionally move across the touch surface.
+The interaction ends when the fingers are removed from the surface.
+During this interaction, an application receives touch events during the start, move, and end phases.

+## Web Animations API
+The Web Animations API allows for synchronizing and timing changes to the presentation of a Web page, i.e. animation of DOM elements.
+It does so by combining two models: the Timing Model and the Animation Model.

+## Notifications API
+The Notifications API allows web pages to control the display of system notifications to the end user.
+These are outside the top-level browsing context viewport, so therefore can be displayed even when the user has switched tabs or moved to a different app.
+The API is designed to be compatible with existing notification systems, across different platforms.